 True confession: We primarily dined at Sea Palace to experience epic views both inside and outside the three-story restaurant.
 Before our Sunday brunch, we didn’t have high expectations for the food itself.
 Based on its location and pagoda-shaped building, Sea Palace looked like it might be a tourist trap.

 Our opinion changed as soon as we walked inside and saw hundreds of diners including numerous families of Chinese descent.
 The menu looked quite promising as well, with pages filled with authentic dim sum choices.

 The high ceilinged, Buddhist temple-esque space is one of the grandest Chinese restaurant spaces we’ve ever eaten in and a testament to the international flavor of one of the most picturesque cities in the world.
 While the red walls and golden dragons may seem cliche, the beautiful sunlit space with a view of Amsterdam’s Lake IJ docks is nothing short of stunning.

 But what about the food?
 We can confidently state that the dim sum at Sea Palace rivals dim sum we’ve previously eaten in Hong Kong.

-Since we literally ate at Sea Palace mere hours before we boarded the MS Nieuw Statendam to sail to Norway, we were frugal with our ordering.
+Since we literally ate at Sea Palace mere hours before we boarded the MS Nieuw Statendam for a week-long cruise to Norway, we were frugal with our ordering.
 After eating small baskets of Taai Chi Kau (dumplings filled with scallops and eggs), Siu Mai (steamed pork dumplings) and Ha Kau (prawn dumplings), we wished that our stomachs had unlimited space so we could order more.
 On the upside, our food frugality resulted in a check for under €20.